Island Greens offer competence with compassion

 Other parties believe in globalisation, privatisation, and economic growth at any cost.
 Islanders know that the Green Party is different.
 The Green Party wants a better deal for the Island from national and local government.

-In the 2015, 2017 and 2019 General Elections, Vix Lowthion has averaged 11,219 votes as the candidate for the Green Party, demonstrating widespread and lasting support from Islanders for a different style of politics.
+In the 2015, 2017 and 2019 General Elections, our candidate Vix Lowthion has averaged 11,219 votes as the candidate for the Green Party, demonstrating widespread and lasting support from Islanders for a different style of politics.

 In the European Parliament election on the 23rd May 2019, Islanders voted the Green Party into second place, beating the Liberal Democrats, Conservatives, Labour, UKIP and independents.